How to automate the loan origination process

 With Jotform Tables, you can easily keep borrower loan information organized.
 Forms automatically connect to tables, so you can track loan applications, uploaded documents, and so on.
 Tables provide the foundation for building reports as well — meaning managers can get a high-level view of what’s going on in the loan origination process.

-Instead of tracking down where a borrower is in the loan origination process and figuring out next steps, use Jotform Approvals to automate the process.
+Instead of tracking down where a borrower is in the loan origination process and figuring out next steps, use Jotform Workflows to automate the process.
 You can build these approval workflows in whatever manner suits the way you do loan origination.
 Make them as simple or complex as you need, and add different members of your team to the workflow.

 You can even loop in borrowers so they are automatically notified of their prequalification or approved status.